ENTERTAINMENT & SPECIAL EVENT INSURANCE — KELLY INSURANCE GROUP

 WRITTEN SEVERE-WEATHER PLAN

-OSHA and the National Weather Service jointly encourage outdoor event organizers to adopt a written emergency plan with defined monitoring, communication, and evacuation procedures before gates open.
+OSHA and the National Weather Service encourage outdoor event organizers to adopt a written emergency plan with defined monitoring, communication, and evacuation procedures before gates open.
 Many carriers and municipalities expect to see one for large outdoor gatherings.

 Source: OSHA / NWS guidance on preparedness for outdoor events.